babinyurii/recan/README.md

 $ pip install recan
 `

+If you are going to use `recan` in JupyterLab, follow [the insctructions to install the Jupyter Lab Plotly renderer](https://plot.ly/python/getting-started/#jupyterlab-support-python-35)

 ## Usage example
 The package is intended to be used in Jupyter notebook.
 Import `Simgen` class from the recan package: